section-engineering-education/engineering-education/content/articles/deploy-flutter-to-computer-engine/index.md

 - [Conclusion](#conclusion)

 ### Creating a project on Google Cloud
 Everything with Google requires a project accessed using an API key.
-To get started, we have to create a new Google Cloud Platform project and enable the Google Compute Engine API.
+We have to create a new Google Cloud Platform project and enable the Google Compute Engine API to get started.
 Make sure that you set up billing so that you can use the Google compute engine API.

 Google provides you with the $300 free credit to use for 90 days as you try out the new products they provide.
-However, make sure that you shut down your running instances if you don't want to incur extra charges after the 90 days.
+However, make sure that you shut down your running instances if you do not want to incur extra charges after the 90 days.

 After successfully creating our project, we need to install the Google Cloud SDK using the command-line tool.